bakulski/CTD_SpontAb/README.md

 Pipeline_with_comment_kmb.Rmd: data cleaning, data analysis, producing plots and tables

-*docs* folder contains html file of code and plots output in the code
+*docs* folder contains the relative libraryies and html file of code and plots output in the code